Ligeia Siren: Pre-Raphaelite Brotherhood and influence

-The Pre-Raphaelite Brotherhood were a group of artists with core values wishing the return to artistic styles and norms to those of artists existing before Raphael, who they believed had led the art world astray.
+The Pre-Raphaelite Brotherhood (PRB) were a group of artists with core values wishing the return to artistic styles and norms to those of artists existing before Raphael, who they believed had led the art world astray.
 They believed that "artifice was to be abandoned in favour of an earnest truthfulness, a blurring of the boundaries between art and life, a kind of super realism which might embody a higher truth."
-The brotherhood often criticized modern art as overly dramatic and "sloshy", which they defined as anything "lax or scamped in the process", they contributed these terms to a largely popular artist at the time Sir Joshua Reynolds whom they loving called 'Sir Sloshua'.
-Many of the values of the brotherhood stayed with Rossetti for the rest of his creative career, even as he would separate from them.
+The PRB often criticised modern art as overly dramatic and "sloshy", which they defined as anything "lax or scamped in the process".
+They contributed these terms to a largely popular artist at the time, Sir Joshua Reynolds, whom they loving called 'Sir Sloshua'.
+Many of the values of the PRB stayed with Rossetti for the rest of his creative career, even as he separated from the Brotherhood.

-Many of Rossetti's later works, like Ligeia Siren, are often contributed to the Pre-Raphaelite Brotherhood though he was no longer with the group by this time.
-His later works were often criticized by fellow Pre-Raphaelite brothers as representative of Rossetti's own desires for the opposite sex, existing only as beauty without a purpose, pictures lacking any moral or valuable narrative.
-Rossetti continued to develop his own deeply personal style that would be considered it a degradation of art.
-Member of the Pre-Raphaelite Brotherhood would try to distinguish themselves from this work by designating the period after with which Rossetti participated in the fraternity as the (late) Pre-Raphaelite Brotherhood.
+Many of Rossetti's later works, like Ligeia Siren, are often attributed to the Pre-Raphaelite Brotherhood although he was no longer with the group by this time.
+His later works were often criticised by fellow Pre-Raphaelite brothers as representative of Rossetti's own desires for the opposite sex, existing only as beauty without a purpose, and pictures lacking any moral or valuable narrative.
+Rossetti continued to develop his own deeply personal style, which some considered a degradation of PRB art.
+Some members of the PRB tried to distinguish themselves from this work by designating the period after which Rossetti participated in the fraternity as the (late) Pre-Raphaelite Brotherhood.
 Meanwhile, Rossetti formed a new group of his own that they lightly called the 'second generation' of Pre-Raphaelitism.

 History

-Rossetti stopped publicly exhibiting his work after a harsh criticism he received on a painting titled Ecce Ancilla Domini (1849–50).
-He predominantly sold his work directly to patrons and friends instead.
-It was impossible to see multiples of his work at any given moment, this made it difficult for the art world and its critics to for any kind of impression of his artistry.
-This is true in the case of Ligeia Siren.
-According to William Michael Rossetti's detailed records of his brothers life the chalk drawing was intended to go to William Graham along with La Ghirlandata for the price of £1000.
+Rossetti stopped publicly exhibiting his work after the harsh criticism he received for his painting Ecce Ancilla Domini!
+(1849–50).
+Thereafter, he predominantly sold his work directly to patrons and friends.
+As a result, it was impossible during his life to see several of his paintings together, making it difficult for the critics to form an impression of his visual art until much later.
+This affected the assessment of Ligeia Siren.
+According to William Michael Rossetti's detailed records of his brother's life, the chalk drawing was intended to go to William Graham along with La Ghirlandata for the price of £1,000.
 However it was passed over because of Ligeia's nudity.
 It eventually sold to a Charles Howell in August 1873.
-After bouncing around from a few people as debt payments, Ligeia Siren wasn't publicly known or seen after 1880 and did not resurface until a century later in 1973 where it was sold to a private collector by Christies.
+After being passed between multiple owners as debt payments, Ligeia Siren vanished from sight after 1880, resurfacing in 1973, when it was sold to a private collector by Christie's.